rml54713/rm-coding-portfolio/README.md

 - **Tools:** yt-dlp, ffmpeg, TradingView, Claude.ai
 - **Focus Areas:** Automation, Financial Analysis, Media Processing

-## 📞 Contact
+## Contact
-Feel free to reach out for questions about any of these projects or potential collaborations.
+Feel free to reach out for questions about any of these projects or potential collaborations @ rmendoza5418@gmail.com

-*This repository demonstrates practical problem-solving through code, focusing on real-world applications and workflow improvements.*